RajatStha/Community-Contribs/CentOS-7-deploy/README.md

 * Creates a database called "dojodb" for DefectDojo to use
 * Creates a DB user named "dojodbusr" for DefectDojo to log in with using the value you supplied for [DefectDojo DB password]
 * Grants all privileges to the "dojodb" database to the "dojodbusr" DB user
+* Grants all schema public permission to "dojodbusr" DB user

 Postgresql is now ready for DefectDojo.
 Make sure and note down the hostname, port, database name, db username and password to use while setting up DefectDojo.